 Puro Sound BT220

-If you find the wild and crazy kids style designs a bit off-putting or if you have older children and still care about protecting their hearing then the Puro Sound Labs Bluetooth Headphones will be a perfect choice.
+If you find the wild and crazy kids style designs a bit off-putting or if you have older children and still care about protecting their hearing then then Puro Sound Labs Bluetooth Headphones will be a perfect choice.

 Obviously, the big advantage here is that the Puro are wireless headphones (with 18 hours of battery life) but we also like that despite having a volume restriction in place they don't look like a set of kids headphones.

 Other color options are available and you can buy them in white, blue purple of black.
+They essentially are grown up looking headphones but with the safety of volume limitation built in.

 Phillips SHK2000PK Kids Headphones